Bats are mysterious creatures. They are one of the most misunderstood and feared animals of the world.

-Bats make good neighbours!
+Bats make good neighbors!

 A small bat shelter can house about 100 bats and a multi-chamber bat house as many as 300.

-They will use a man-made bat house or also called bat box, bat shack or bat shelter.
+They will use a man-made bat house or also called bat box, bat shack, or bat shelter.

 So much of their natural places of shelter such as trees and caves have been destroyed over time.

-If you can provide a shelter for bats to roost in, it will increase the chances of their survival.
+If you can provide shelter for bats to roost in, it will increase the chances of their survival.